AxonIQ/reference-guide/axon-server/performance/flow-control.md

 > The backpressure signal is propagated per-hop.
 > This approach makes it not an end-to-end connection that allows intermediate Axon Server instances to handle backpressure between two connections and pre-fetch additional messages to increase overall performance.

-It's important to note that similar to backpressure, cancellation signal is per hop, meaning it's propagated over the network to Axon Server and then to producer, which can produce some latency in stream cancellation.
+It's important to note that similar to backpressure, the cancellation signal is also per hop.
+This means it's propagated over the network to Axon Server and then to the producer.
+This solution will thus introduce some latency in the stream cancellation.
-Not to worry, any messages produced after consumer signaled cancellation will be ignored.
+Even though there is potential latency involved in cancellation, any messages produced **after** the consumer signaled cancellation will be ignored.